 Start with pre heating the oven to 440℉/220℃ and bake the bread in 8-10 minutes.
 Heat a skillet to medium and bake the strips of bacon until crispy.
 Put aside.

 Then bake the bell pepper in the skillet on medium until the bell pepper is soft.
 Also set these aside.
 Now it is time to assemble the pinchos.

 Slice the bread in equal pieces.
 Take skewer and put a strip of bacon on a skewer.
 Slice the Spanish tortilla into equal wedges and put on top of a slice of bread.
 Stick the bacon skewer in the Spanish tortilla and bread.

 Repeat with the turkey bacon and put it on a skewer.
 Stick into a Spanish tortilla wedge and bread.
 Now do the same with the cherry tomatoes, bell pepper and cold Serrano ham.

 Ready to serve.
 These pinchos are great to make ahead and store in the refrigerator until ready to serve.
 Eat them with a chilled glass of white wine or a Sherry.

 I added the following toppings to my Spanish tortilla tapas pinchos.
 Consider them suggestions because there are so much more variations you can try:

 - Jamon de Serrano

 I hope you enjoy this recipe to make tempting Spanish tortilla tapas pinchos!
 If you make any my recipes?
-Tag @thetortillachannel on Instagram to let me know.
+Tag @thetortillachannel on Instagram or PIN on Pinterest to let me know.
 Curious to know what is your favorite tapas or pincho?
 Leave your favorite tapas in a comment below.

 If you made my Spanish tortilla dish, this recipe shows what more you can do and make these tempting Spanish tortilla tapas pinchos.
 Lets get started.